magehost/magehost_rewritefix/README.md

 ```

 Also you can open the id_path with the highest count `select * where id_path = [ID from previous query]`

-There should be 1 entry per id_path for every store view - and not more - unless you renamed the produuct URI yourself.
+There should be 1 entry per id_path for every store view - and not more - unless you renamed the product URI yourself.